cfernandesFEUP/cfernandesFEUP.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Mechanical Engineering, University of Porto, 2015
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Mechanical Engineering, Faculty of Engineering of University of Porto, 2010
-* B.S. in GitHub, GitHub University, 2012

 Work experience
 ======